-First-year students with a declared pharmacy interest typically take prerequisite course work in physics, chemistry, mathematics, biology, and rhetoric during their first year at Iowa, then courses including organic chemistry, human anatomy, microbiology, and microeconomics during their second year.
+First-year students with a declared pharmacy interest typically take prerequisite course work in physics, chemistry, mathematics, biology, and rhetoric during their first year at Iowa, and courses including organic chemistry, human anatomy, microbiology, and microeconomics during their second year.

 Course work is designed to teach critical skills needed to practice as a pharmacist: problem-solving, critical thinking, and use of technology-based information retrieval sources.

 The prerequisite course work (which needs to be completed before applying to the PharmD program) can be completed in two years, although many students choose to complete it over three years, or over four years while completing a bachelor’s degree in another area.